-O. Methods of Instruction
+O: Methods of Instruction:

-This course will employ a variety of instructional methods to accomplish its objectives, including some of the following:
+The course will employ a variety of instructional methods to accomplish its objectives, including some of the following: lecture, labs, field work, analysis and interpretation of graphs, maps and air photos, slides, videos, individual and/or team projects and small group discussions.

-- lecture

-- labs

-- field work

-- analysis and interpretation of graphs, maps and air photos

-- slides, videos

-- individual and/or team projects

-- small group discussions

-Course and Subject Number

-Course Designer(s): S. Smythe

-Dean/Director

-Course and Subject Number P: Textbooks and Materials to be Purchased by Students Texts will be updated periodically.
-A typical example would be: Christopherson, R. W. (2002).
-Geosystems: An Introduction to Physical Geography (5 th ed.).
+P: Textbooks and Materials to be Purchased by Students:

+Texts will be updated periodically.
+Typical examples are:

+Christopherson, R. W. (2002).
+Geosystems: An Introduction to Physical Geography (5th ed.).
 New Jersey: Prentice Hall.

-Q: Means of Assessment The evaluation will be based on course objectives and will be carried out in accordance with Douglas College policy.
+Q: Means of Assessment: The evaluation will be based on course objectives and will be carried out in accordance with Douglas College policy.
 The instructor will provide a written course outline with specific evaluation criteria during the first week of classes.

-Evaluation will include some of the following: - Laboratory assignments with a combined value of up to 50% - Multiple choice and short answer exams with a combined value of up to 50%. - Field work with a value of up to 20% - A term project with a value of up to 25% - An individual or group presentation on an assigned topic with value up to 20% An example of a possible evaluation scheme would be: Laboratory Assignments 10% Two Laboratory Exams 30% Midterm Examination 25% Final Examination 25% Final Examination 25% Term Project 10% 10% Note: This course received a standing variance from Education Council in November 1999 to allow up to a 15% open book lab exam in the penultimate week of the semester.
+Evaluation will include some of the following:

+- Laboratory assignments with a combined value of up to 50% - Multiple choice and short answer exams with a combined value of up to 50%. - Field work with a value of up to 20% - A term project with a value of up to 25% - An individual or group presentation on an assigned topic with value up to 20%

+An example of a possible evaluation scheme would be:

+Laboratory Assignments 10%

+Two Laboratory Exams 30%

+Midterm Examination 25%

+Final Examination 25%

+Term Project 10%

+· · 100%

+Note: This course received a standing variance from Education Council in November 1999 to allow up to a 15% open book lab exam in the penultimate week of the semester.
 This is not a final exam; it is an assessment of student learning of lab work performed in the second half of the semester.

-R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR Yes; students may take a challenge exam to apply for recognition of prior learning.
+R: Prior Learning Assessment and Recognition: specify whether course is open for PLAR

+Yes, students may take a challenge exam to apply for recognition of prior learning.
-Registrar

-Education Council/Curriculum Committee Representative
+Course Designer(s): Susan Smythe Education Council / Curriculum Committee Representative

+Dean / Director Registrar

+Dean / Director Registrat

+© Douglas College.
+All Rights Reserved.